 Financial Aid Counselor

-Reporting to the Director of Financial Aid, the Financial Aid Counselor is responsible for counseling students, families, and prospective students regarding aid availability; how funds are administered; the financial aid application process; programs available; and problem resolution.
-The Counselor is expected to oversee the administration of at least one institutional, federal or state program/process.
-Program/process administration includes monitoring individual student eligibility, submitting required reports within established formats and deadlines; performing reconciliations in preparation for annual audits; and training themselves on program regulations in concert with provided training from senior staff.
+Reporting to the Director of Student Financial Assistance, the Financial Aid Counselor is responsible for counseling students regarding aid availability, how funds are administered, the financial aid application process, programs available, and problem resolution.
+The Counselor is expected to oversee the administration of at least one institutional, federal, or state program/process.
+Program/process administration includes monitoring individual student eligibility, submitting required reports within established formats and deadlines, performing reconciliations in preparation for annual audits, and training themselves on program regulations in concert with provided training from senior staff.

 Essential Job Duties

-- Counsel students and parents throughout the recruitment, application, and enrollment process to include verification, PJ, loan origination, etc. for an assigned group
+- Counsel students and parents throughout the recruitment, application and enrollment process to include verification, PJ, loan origination, etc. for assigned group

-- Responsibility for exit interview counseling and communication to students upon withdrawal and R2T4
+- Knowledge of exit interview counseling and federal regulations for communication to students upon withdrawal and R2T4

 - Review weekly potential refund lists

 - Coordinate continual policy and procedure updates and implementation of new processes

 - Collaborate with numerous internal and external constituents; attend meetings on behalf of the FA office and present at various recruitment and educational events.

 - Represent the office on various departmental and university committees as needed